 Chateau Le Boscq enjoys a long history in the Saint Estephe appellation as it dates all the way back to early in the 18th century.
 At the time of its creation, the chateau was built for Thomas Barton, better known today for owning Chateau Leoville Barton and Chateau Langoa Barton in St. Julien.

-However, the rebirth of the estate took place in 1995, when it was purchased by the Dourthe group, which also owns the massive negociant company, CVGB as well as other estates in the Medoc and St. Emilion.
-Once the new owners took over, the entire estate was renovated.
+However, the rebirth of the estate took place in 1995, when the Dourthe group, which also owns the massive negociant company, CVGB as well as other estates in the Medoc and St. Emilion took over management of the estate.
+Once the new management took over, the entire estate was renovated.
 The old wood fermentation vats were removed and replaced by modern, stainless tanks.

 Chateau Le Boscq Vineyards Terroir, Grapes, Winemaking

-The 18 hectare Left Bank vineyard of Chateau Le Boscq is planted to a cepage of 56% Merlot, 35% Cabernet Sauvignon, 7% Petit Verdot and 2% Cabernet Franc.
+The 20 hectare Left Bank vineyard of Chateau Le Boscq is planted to 56% Merlot, 35% Cabernet Sauvignon, 7% Petit Verdot, and 2% Cabernet Franc.
 The vineyard is situated in the cooler terroirs found in the northern end of the St. Estephe appellation.

 The vines are on average 30 years of age.
-However, the property has some old vines which are more than 50 years of age.
-The vineyard is in one large block of vines.
+However, the property also has some nice, very old vines which are more than 50 years of age.
+The vineyard is in one large block of vines, which is unusual in the Medoc.
 The vineyard is planted to a vine density of 8,888 vines per hectare.
 The terroir is gravel and clay soils.

-To produce the wine of Chateau Le Boscq, the grapes are vinified in temperature controlled, stainless vats that range in size from 64 hectoliters up to 120 hectoliters.
+To produce the wine of Chateau Le Boscq, the grapes are vinified in temperature-controlled, stainless vats that range in size from 64 hectoliters up to 120 hectoliters.
+However, a small portion of the harvest is micro-vinified, meaning it was fermented and aged entirely in the barrel.

-The range vat in sizes allow for more precise vinification on a parcel by parcel basis.
+The range vat in sizes allows for more precise vinification on a parcel by parcel basis.
 Malolactic fermentation takes place in tank.
-The wine of Chateau Le Boscq is aged in 20% new, French oak barrels for about 12 months.
+The wine of Chateau Le Boscq is aged in an average of 45% new, French oak barrels for about 12 months before bottling.
 There is a second wine, Heritage de le Bosque.
-The annual production of Chateau Le Boscq is about 11,000 cases per vintage.
+The annual production of Chateau Le Boscq is about 11,000 cases of wine per vintage.

 When to Drink Chateau Le Boscq, Anticipated Maturity, Decanting Time